Whether you're opening a new business or taking on an existing one, you need to make sure your business meets the relevant requirements.

 Under the Food Act 2014 managers are responsible for training their staff.
 For example if you are operating under a template Food Control Plan, the day-to-day manager must be familiar with and understand all FCP procedures before training staff.
 The manager would then need to complete and sign a staff training record for each person who works in their business.

-If you are planning to sell and supply alcohol and/or if you are interested in operating as a BYO, you'll need to apply for an alcohol license.
-For more information refer to our alcohol licensing page.
+If you're planning to sell and supply alcohol and/or if you're interested in operating as a BYO, you'll need to apply for an alcohol licence.

 Application for a Notice of Registration

 Depending on what food you make you will need to either operate under a template Food Control Plan or National Programme.
-Use the Ministry for Primary Industries (MPI) Where Do I Fit? tool to work out where your food activity or business fits within the new Food Act rules.
+Use the Ministry for Primary Industries (MPI) My food rules tool to work out where your food activity or business fits within the new Food Act rules.

 For more information about the template Food Control Plans or National Programmes you can either go to our Food Act 2014 page or visit the MPI website.